• Valley Live Scan - Home

 STEP 3 - Subsequent Arrests

-Note: if your organization is already approved for Live Scan but you have not applied for subsequent arrest
+Note: if your organization is already approved for Live Scan but you have not applied for subsequent arrest notification, you may submit that application separately here:

 https://oag.ca.gov/sites/all/files/agweb/pdfs/fingerprints/forms/subarr.pdf